New sloth Encounters in the United States are available around the country to satisfy those sloth cravings.

 Phone Number: 808-959-923

-You can find a map to this new sloth exhibits below (map)
+You can find a map to these new sloth Encounters here (map)

 On Feb.
 25, 2017, sixteen new exhibits opened at a cost of a million dollars.
 These include nine new aquatic aquariums, four insect habitats, and three additional land exhibits.
 But for people seeking sloth exhibits, there’s a special addition for Squidney and Barnacle the sloths.